mteichtahl/nx-plugin-for-aws/packages/nx-plugin/src/trpc/react/README.md

 # tRPC React Generator

 ## Overview

 This generator adds tRPC client integration to your React application, enabling type-safe API calls to your tRPC backend.
-It sets up all necessary configuration for connecting to your tRPC backend, including AWS IAM authentication support and proper error handling.
-The integration provides full end-to-end type safety between your frontend and backend.
+It sets up all necessary configuration for connecting to your tRPC backends, including AWS IAM authentication support and proper error handling.
+The integration provides full end-to-end type safety between your frontend and tRPC backend(s).

 ## Prerequisites